rpglab/NN_PF/README.md

 The datasets are available on Figshare.
 The link is as follows:
 <a class="off" href="https://figshare.com/articles/dataset/Generated_Data_for_Different_Systems/19427006/2"  target="_blank">https://figshare.com/articles/dataset/Generated_Data_for_Different_Systems/19427006/2</a>

+All data files are stored in .csv format.
+The datat set contains training data for different IEEE systems.
+Using data_x_pf_9 as an example, each column is a data sample.
+* The first 9 rows are active power (1-9).
+* The second 9 rows are reactive power(10-18).
+* The third 9 rows are initial voltage (19-27).

 ## MATLAB files to generate data